andrewcsmith09/DogBreedIdentifier/README.md

 ## Running the Identifier script and Flask server

 ### - Download both python scripts and Dog_Breed_Classification.zip from the DogBreedIdentifier folder
+#### - If data limit has been reached, you can download zip files from Google Drive
+- Drive Link for Dog_Breed_Classification.zip: https://drive.google.com/file/d/18ZBEhD3veHVVTqRCgAjQTniG1BSOEgiS/view?usp=drive_link

 ### Running the Flask server
 #### 1. Unzip the Dog_Breed_Classification.zip folder